 5 Strong Reasons Women Should Lift Weights

-Traditionally when women say they are going to start exercising, the style of training is always assumed to be a form of cardiovascular exercise, either traditionally in the form of running, cycling, swimming; aerobics or more recently, Zumba.
+Traditionally when women say they are going to start exercising, the style of training is always assumed to be a form of cardiovascular exercise, either traditionally in the form of running, cycling, swimming; aerobics, or more recently, Zumba.

-If toning is on the agenda, then it is common to hear exercise regimes like Pilates or Yoga than weight lifting.
+If toning is on the agenda, then it is common to hear about exercise regimes like Pilates or Yoga rather than weight lifting.
 Why is this, why is heavy weight lifting usually left to men or female bodybuilders?

-What is Weight Training and Why Should Women do it?
+What is weight training and why should women do it?

 Weight training is a form of resistance training and is classified as an anaerobic exercise, which means without oxygen.
 Anaerobic exercise consists of brief intense bursts of physical activity, where oxygen demand surpasses oxygen supply.